-Searching for halal food in Singapore?
+Searching for Muslim-friendly food in Singapore?
 I’ve always felt incredibly blessed to reside in a multi-racial country such as Singapore; where no matter where I turn, I will be able to indulge in a plethora of food originating from different ethnicities.
 With its unique, aromatic and alluring blend of spices and herbs, Malay-Muslim cuisine is one of my personal favourites.

 1. Selera Rasa Nasi Lemak

-Being a nasi lemak stall, Selera Rasa offers an array of side dishes to go along with your order: fried egg, fried fish, fried chicken wing, andΒ otah.
+Being a nasi lemak stall, Selera Rasa offers an array of side dishes to go along with your order: fried egg, fried fish, fried chicken wing, and otah.

-The demand for their nasi lemakΒ is so high that the stall has even put in place an online delivery system.
+The demand for their nasi lemak is so high that the stall has even put in place an online delivery system.

 2 Adam Road, Adam Road Food Centre, #01-02, Singapore 289876